MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exo-powershell-c-sharp.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn about using the Exchange Online PowerShell V3 module and C# to connect to Exchange Online PowerShell."
+description: "Learn about using the Exchange Online PowerShell V3 module and C# to connect to Exchange Online."
 ---

 # Use C# to connect to Exchange Online PowerShell

-The code samples in this article use the [Exchange Online PowerShell V3 module](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module) module to connect to Exchange Online PowerShell from C#.
+The code samples in this article use the [Exchange Online PowerShell V3 module](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module) module to connect to Exchange Online from C#.

 To install the Exchange Online PowerShell module, see [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).